sfc-aqua/quisp/doc/FAQ.md

   learning to do, but hopefully our existing code serves as a good guide to what you'll need.
 See also, of course, [the OMNeT++ documentation](https://doc.omnetpp.org/omnetpp/manual/).
+  There are a lot of [software design documents](software-design.md), which are potentially all suspect, as the code is evolving faster than the designs, and many elements of the desired design are still far from being implemented.
+But all of this should help you help yourself, and help us!
 * Q: Can I change the generation of RuleSets without changing C++ code?
     - A: At the moment, no.